Sequence Quality Control

 Quality Score

-Quality scores based on Phred are widely used to represent probabilities and confidence levels in the assignment of a base by basecalling software.
-Quality scores typically range from 0 to 40, although this range can vary.
-A higher score indicates a higher probability that a particular base call is correct.
-The Phred quality score (Q) is logarithmically related to the error probability (E), where
+Quality scores based on the Phred scale are widely used to quantify the confidence in each base call made by base-calling software.
+These scores typically range from 0 to 40, with higher scores indicating a higher probability that the base call is correct.
+Mathematically, the Phred quality score Q

 Quality Encoding